Deploy a Clojure Luminus App

 Open your browser and go to http://localhost:3000 to see the app.

-Prepare Clojure Luminus App for deployment
+Prepare Clojure Luminus App for Deployment

 1. We need to add the ceshire library to our dependencies. cheshire is a popular JSON encoding/decoding library in Clojure.